 About Foleshill Health Centre – an example for future sustainable NHS buildings

 The award-winning Foleshill Health Centre is the first healthcare building in the UK to receive Passivhaus certification, a rigorous global standard for energy-efficient design.
 The building is highly insulated with sustainable innovations including solar panels, triple glazed windows that open, LED lighting, and a heat recovery system.
 It is warm in the winter and cool in the summer, with very low energy costs.
 It has an electric car charging point and bike storage.

 CHP chose Passivhaus for its overall sustainability ethos with low running costs and health benefits.
 The centre was created in only 10 months from groundworks to completion during the Covid-19 pandemic – nearly 30% quicker than a traditional building by using modern methods of construction.

 Foleshill is an example for the NHS showing what can be done using the most modern, innovative, sustainable volumetric building methods – demonstrating how health buildings can be sustainable in the future.
-The primary care building has an EPC A rating (12) close to net zero CO2.
-The health centre is expected to be BREEAM Excellent.
+The primary care building has an EPC A rating (12) close to net zero CO2.and is BREEAM Excellent (March 2023).